-This pot pie recipe is better than the TV dinner version for two reasons: it’s vegetarian and it’s prepared and baked, rather than frozen and microwaved.
+This pot pie recipe is better than the TV dinner version for two reasons: it’s vegan and it’s prepared and baked, rather than frozen and microwaved.
 It’s also quick and flexible, so give it a try.

 The perfect recipe to enjoy fresh vegetables and herbs; it can be served half a dozen different ways.

 This vegetarian shepherd’s pie recipe is a simple yet delicious lambless version of the real thing.

 A classic vegetarian recipe from Greece: rich and delicious spinach-cheese pie.